Cryptocurrency Help Logo

 • Our in-house experts continually monitor the innovation and progression in cryptocurrency space.
 As standards change or we get new reader feedback we update our recommendations accordingly.

-How Does Cryptocurrency and Blockchain Work?
+How Does Cryptocurrency And Blockchain Work?

 Cryptocurrency is actually an application of blockchain technology.
 Without blockchain, there is no cryptocurrency, and it's worth noting that there are plenty of blockchains that exist without a cryptocurrency and that they don't need cryptocurrency to work.
 Blockchain is the infrastructure needed for cryptocurrency.